spark-mv/cdn/stats_install.md

 # Enabling Hola CDN

 The following steps will enable the complete Hola CDN system, which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.

+Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.

 # 5. Video server configuration